 I believe each student comes to me with different experiences and goals and therefore requires a unique plan to foster their growth as a musician.
 While there are certain techniques and requirements to play the violin or viola well these skills can be learned a variety of ways using numerous musical styles.
 I like to learn what makes each student excited about music and use this to keep them engaged in learning.

-I hold two recitals each year (usually in November and May at Mississippi College) where students have the opportunity to perform.
-I encourage all students regardless of age or ability to play.
-There are no additional fees for students to participate.
-The recitals are relaxed in fashion and designed to showcase what each student has been working on.
+I hold two recitals each year (usually in November and May) where students have the opportunity to perform.
+I encourage all students, children and adult to participate.
+The recitals are relaxed in fashion and designed to give students the opportunity to show their family and friends all their hard work!

-I believe in holding recitals for several reasons:
+Participation in recitals is important for several reasons:

 Following each recital is a small reception where students can be congratulated by their family, friends, and fellow students.
 This is also a time for parents to mingle and get to know one another.